 Step Two: Keep Shower Arm in Good Shape and Clean

 After removing the head, you ought to check the shower arm and the threads for any particular debris and even old Teflon tape.
 If there is any, you can remove it and clean it thoroughly.
-It is advisable to use a microfiber cloth as you clean as it removes Teflon tape perfectly.
-Moreover, it works great when it comes to removing the tiny grits.
+It is advisable to use microfiber cloth as you clean as it removes Teflon tape perfectly.
+Moreover, it works great when it comes to removing up the tiny grits.

 When you are done cleaning, you should check whether it is leaking or corroded.
-For the damaged threads, it is advisable to replace them entirely.
+For the damaged threads, it is advisable to replace it entirely.
 In this way, you can have a great shower experience.

 Step Three: Add New Teflon Tape

 After removing the old Teflon tape, you ought to replace it with the new ones.
 The good thing about this tape is that it helps to protect the shower from leaking after you install the rainfall shower head.
 You can then apply the Teflon tape for about five turns on the thread and then tear the end part.
-Make use of your hands to ensure you keep them leveled to the thread.
+Make use of your hands to ensure you keep it leveled to the thread.

 Step Four: Connect Shower Head

 One of the tools that come with the shower head is the rubber sealing washer.
 This is an important tool as it ensures the showerhead is tight, and it is secured on a thread.
 You should ensure you install it properly.
-After this, you should reconnect the shower head and then tighten it with your hands.
+After this, you should reconnect the shower head and then tighten it with the hands.
 It is advisable to employ a ladder or chair to make things quite easier.

 Step Five: Tighten Shower Head